 If you’ve tried to fix a scratch but find it still looks deep and noticeable, you have three options: Repair, Replace, or Refinish.

 Depending on how bad the gash or gouge is, there’s a good chance a flooring pro can repair it.
 They would probably use a specific flooring putty to fill the gash or gouge.
-Then, they would refinish just that particular section with a fresh new coat of floor finish or urethane.
+They would then refinish just that particular section with a fresh new coat of floor finish or urethane.
 You can check with your floor installer to make sure they can do this for you.

 Unhappy with the scratches, gouges, gashes, or dents in your bamboo and eucalyptus floors?
 Replacing the boards isn’t your only option.
 Luckily, you can have them refinished.
 (Learn how to refinish bamboo flooring.)
 Refinishing your floors first involves sanding them down enough to remove the blemishes.
 Next, you’ll sand them with fine-grit sandpaper until they are smooth and without any flaws.
-Finally, apply a new protective seal coating which will make your bamboo or eucalyptus floor look brand new.
+Finally, apply a new protective seal coating, which will make your bamboo or eucalyptus floor look brand new.
 We recommend using a polyurethane finish, and we have had successful results with the Lenmar brand.

 So, are you considering buying bamboo or eucalyptus flooring for your home or workspace?
 If you’re hesitant because you think it might scratch, put your mind at ease.
 Ambient strand-woven bamboo and eucalyptus flooring are the top-of-the-line flooring choices.
 Why?
 Because they have an extremely durable scratch-resistance and a uniquely stylish and exotic look you won’t find in other hardwoods.
-And if your bamboo flooring does happen to scratch, now you know you have plenty of options to effectively remedy it.
+And if your bamboo flooring does happen to scratch, now you know you have plenty of options to remedy it effectively.
 Call one of our flooring expert professionals today at (866) 710-7070.
 You’ll be glad you did!

 Categories: Floor Protection